-Throughout all this, you'll still have to work on the actual sales opportunities you need to drive to your goals.
+Throughout all of this, your sales team still has to work on the actual sales opportunities you need to drive to your goals.
 It's a big lift, and sometimes it's too big for one or two people.

-Just like with marketing, you might want to consider bringing in some expertise to give you a talent assessment system, help you identify high-opportunity sales reps, and provide the coaching they need to thrive in your company.
+Just like with marketing, your company might want to consider bringing in some expertise to give you a talent assessment system, help you identify high-opportunity sales reps and provide the coaching they need to thrive in your company.

-Again, if you're building a revenue generation machine, everything needs to have a system, a process, and a methodology that's repeatable month over month.
+Again, if you're building a revenue generation machine, everything needs to have a system, a process and a methodology that's repeatable month over month.